 If your circumstances have changed since you took out your pension plan or last reviewed it then you should review your plan in light of those changes.
-Putting €100 into you pension may actually only cost you €60, assuming you are a higher rate tax payer.

-- Have you changed jobs?

-- Has your income increased?

-- Do you have dependants?

-- Did you start your pension with a low contribution with the aim of increasing it? - Have you stopped paying into your pension plan? - Are you happy with your current pension provider?
+- Have you changed jobs? - Has your income increased? - Do you have dependants? - Did you start your pension with a low contribution with the aim of increasing it? - Have you stopped paying into your pension plan? - Are you happy with your current pension provider?